 Low is a science fiction series in which the Earth has been battered by solar radiation so the population now lives under the sea.
 A probe has been sent out in attempt to find a suitable planet to relocate to and has now returned.
 The problem is it didn’t land in the ocean but on land.
 It is now a free-for-all as various different parties attempt to retrieve the probe.

 Bleeding Cool as more information on this series.

 “What would you do if someone you loved was a serial killer?”
 That is the tagline for the new series by Joshua Williamson.
 The comic is set in a small town in Oregon, where there is a serial killer who eats their victim’s nails.
 The reader will follow two protagonists in an FBI and NSA agent as they try to solve the case.

 Nailbiter is expected in May.

 The Batman Incorporated team are back with a new six-issue limited series called Nameless.
-Morrison has describes the series:
+Morrison has described the series: